Hashimoto’s Hypothyroidism and me…….

-From an individual who naively followed the principles of a low fat diet in her twenties and scorned anyone who took supplements, always believing that your food gave you all the nutrients if you ate healthy, I have come a long way – unfortunately the hard way.
+From an individual who naively followed the principles of a low-fat diet in her twenties and scorned anyone who took supplements, always believing that your food gave you all the nutrients if you ate healthily, I have come a long way – unfortunately the hard way.
 And if you read my previous blogs you will know the changes I have made have been many.
 I now eat increased healthy fat choices and upped my vegetable intake further than I thought possible and I’m loving the changes.

-I see patients at my clinic daily who have chronic inflammation, PCOS, chronic fatigue syndrome, hypothyroidism, diabetes, obesity, high blood pressure and IBS, who all benefit from my new and ever expanding nutritional and medical research and knowledge.
+I see patients at my clinic daily who have chronic inflammation, PCOS, chronic fatigue syndrome, hypothyroidism, diabetes, obesity, high blood pressure and IBS, who all benefit from my new and ever-expanding nutritional and medical research and knowledge.

 My message to you all is not to suffer in silence.
 You may have been through many tests that show nothing is wrong but don’t give up.
 You need a full MOT to be able to get to the root cause.
 Therefore I urge you to seek advice.